threatcode/BugCode/CHANGELOG/3.10/community.md

  * Fix style issues in "Hosts by Service" modal of the dashboard
  * Add API for bulk delete of vulnerabilities
  * Add missing vuln attributes to exported CSV
- * `bogcode-manage support` now displays the Operating System version
+ * `bugcode-manage support` now displays the Operating System version
- * Notify when `bogcode-manage` can't run becasue of PostgreSQL HBA config error
+ * Notify when `bugcode-manage` can't run becasue of PostgreSQL HBA config error